 Tuscany is the perfect place for a romantic getaway — it's breathtakingly beautiful at every turn, with plenty of delicious food and wines to indulge in.
 Be sure to dine at Enoteca Pinchiorri in Florence or La Cantinetta Di Rignana in Chianti, both of which have Italian cuisine you’ll be dreaming about for years to come.
 Stay at Castello di Ristonchi, a 1,000-year-old medieval castle, which sits high in the Tuscan hills overlooking quaint villages, vineyards, and olive groves.
 Couples can even book the former watchtower at the very top — you can open your window and look out on an Italian fairytale setting.

 Blue Ridge, Georgia

 This mountain town in northern Georgia has an artistic community, several brewpubs, and delicious restaurants.
-Be sure to check out Bear Claw Vineyard for its beautiful view or Mercier Orchards, the only apple orchard in Georgia that grows, presses, ferments and bottles their own hard apple cider and farm wines.
-For beers, visit Grumpy Old Men Brewing, Blue Ridge Brewery, and Fannin Brewing Company.
+Be sure to check out Bear Claw Vineyard for its beautiful view or Mercier Orchards, the only apple orchard in Georgia that grows, presses, ferments, and bottles their own hard apple cider and farm wines.
+For beer, visit Grumpy Old Men Brewing, Blue Ridge Brewery, and Fannin Brewing Company.